 Seems pretty cut and dry, right?
 Sounds like it couldn’t be easier.
 If I set a boundary, based on self-protection, others should and will respect my limits.

-Why is it then, that setting and maintaining boundaries is so difficult to do?
 Nowhere does this breakdown become more apparent than when we are confronted with life’s difficulties, feeling lost in chaos and despair.
-For me and many families I have had the privilege to be able to support, we’ve experienced our deepest, darkest days while trying to cope with a loved one with Substance Use Disorder (SUD).
-This is a time when we are most in need of these self-preserving strategies and yet, our limit-setting abilities are likely at their weakest!
+This is true for me and the many families I have had the privilege to support.
+We’ve experienced our deepest, darkest days while trying to cope with a loved one with Substance Use Disorder (SUD).
+This is a time when we are most in need of these self-preserving strategies.
+Yet, our limit-setting abilities are likely at their weakest!

-Although I often write of my experiences coping with a loved one with SUD, I have found that much of what I have learned can be applied to all aspects of my relationships with others, including setting personal boundaries.
+I often write of my experiences coping with a loved one with SUD.
+But I have found that much of what I have learned can be applied to all aspects of my relationships, including setting personal boundaries.
 In fact, I have become more confident in my ability to take care of myself, while still having compassion and respect for others.
-Of course, there are always exceptions to the rule, but most everyone I speak with finds that determining, setting and upholding healthy boundaries are some of the most essential yet difficult protective mechanisms to implement.
+Of course, there are always exceptions to the rule.
+But most everyone I speak with finds that determining, setting and upholding healthy boundaries are some of the most essential yet difficult protective mechanisms to implement.

 It was critical in my learning process to identify what was driving my boundary setting and why it wasn’t working.